supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Transaction-Management-and-Recovery/Time Stamp-based Protocols.md

 > If you are late, it is your fault
 > If your turn is gone, it is your fault

-- If an older transaction is late, then it aborts and restarts with a **new timestamp** as if it restarts with the old original timestamp again it is late and gets aborted.
+- If an older transaction is late, then it aborts and restarts with a **new timestamp** and if it restarts with the old original timestamp again it is late and gets aborted.
 - The RTS WTS table is only updated with the latest transaction.

 ## Thomas Write Rule